 Operation Military Child Care (OMCC)

-The Operation Military Child Care (OMCC) program provides fee assistance for families of Sailors who are deployed or attached to a ship for Sea Duty.
+The Operation Military Child Care (OMCC) program provides fee assistance for families of Sailors who are deployed overseas or attached to a ship for current Sea Duty.
 Active duty orders are required to be submitted with the application for verification purposes, along with an LES showing deployment and/or Sea Pay.
 Sailors who are deployed at their home station are not eligible for OMCC and should pursue fee assistance through the Military Child Care in Your Neighborhood (MCCYN) program.
 In addition, Sailors who are in a deployable status but not currently deployed are also not eligible for OMCC and should pursue fee assistance through MCCYN.
 Families living within 15 miles or 20 minutes of on-installation child care must be on the wait list before applying for fee assistance.
-If you have denied a spot within the past 12 months for either a base-sponsored Child Development Center or Child Development Home, you will not be eligible for fee assistance.
+If you have declined placement within the past 12 months for either a base-sponsored Child Development Center or Family Child Care Home, you will not be eligible for fee assistance.
 Wait list verification is subject to occur at the time of the initial application, annual recertification, or during change of provider request.
 If you have not yet made a request for military sponsored child care please visit http://militarychildcare.com/.

 To search for eligible OMCC childcare providers who are already enrolled in the program, click here.
 Once you have located a provider, please contact us to verify their eligibility (1-800-424-2246).